LoanpyDataHub/ronataswestoldturkic/docs/mkloanpy.rst

    569 correct reconstructions out of 813 (i.e. 70%).
 The AUC is just above
    0.7, which `is considered acceptable
    <https://www.sciencedirect.com/science/article/pii/S1556086415306043>`_.
+   Note that the relative number of false positives and the AUC stay the same no matter whether we count false positives per word (7000) or in total (7000 * 813= 5,691,000).

 The performance of this model can be improved by removing irregular sound correspondences.
 By inspecting the file `loanpy/H2EAHsc.tsv` we can see that